gmariotti/intro-big-data/03_sensors-analysis/README.md

 Sensors Analysis
 ============

-Sensors Analysis exercise using Hadoop and Kotlin, explained in [Work In Progess]()
+Sensors Analysis exercise using Hadoop and Kotlin, explained in [this blog post](http://thegmariottiblog.blogspot.com/2017/04/multiple-inputs-outputs-and.html)

 The goal of this exercise is to analyze sensors generated data.
 The data can be in two different formats, while the output is differentiate between sensors reading over or under a certain temperature threshold.